mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/README.md

 var client = new RestClient("https://test.edfi.education.mn.gov/EdFi.Ods.WebApi/api/v2/2018/");
 ```

-Build the project and run it without debugging (Ctrl+F5) and a console
+Build the project and run it without debugging (Ctrl+F5) and a console will open and display the results of your API request.